 Dr. Lisak: “Track & Trace and FMD requirements shall reduce falsification events of pharmaceutical products and suppress the illegal market.
 Falsification targets expensive animal health products as often as human medicine products.
 Local authorities often react to local falsification events, which is why traceability of animal health products was implemented in China at an early stage.
 Similar regulations by other authorities can be expected in the future.”

 Many thanks for your explanations, Dr. Lisak.
 I would like to end with a final question: Regulations are locally different and may change rapidly, as it was especially true for Russia during the last few years.
 Which recommendations do you give your customers to stay up-to-date when it comes to country specific requirements?

-Dr. Lisak: “Websites of specialist consulting companies such as Thescon provide information on these topics in forms of interviews, whitepapers and webinars.
+Dr. Lisak: “Websites of specialist consulting companies such as Thescon provide information on these topics in forms of interviews, whitepapers and web-seminars.
 Numerous customers (current as well as former ones) appreciate the personal exchange and contact us via telephone or meet us for a cup of coffee.
 Current developments on the international markets, experiences with suppliers and inspectors or just our perception of actual topics - we are happy to answer these questions and to share our knowledge.”